kaylee-k/urban-district-store/README.md

 - **User Authentication**: Secure login and logout using Google accounts via Firebase Authentication.
 -  **Responsive Design**: The website is fully responsive and adjusts to different screen sizes for optimal viewing.
 - **Admin Functionality**: Admin users have access to add new products to the store.
-- **Protected Shopping Cart**: The shopping cart is only accessible to logged-in users, ensuring that user-specific data remains secure.
+- **Protected Shopping Bag**: The shopping bag is only accessible to logged-in users, ensuring that user-specific data remains secure.
 - **Product Catalog**: Browse a wide range of products with detailed descriptions, prices, and images.
 - **Product Detail Page**: View detailed information about each product, including size options and customer reviews.
-- **Shopping Bag**: Add products to the cart, adjust quantities, and see real-time updates.
+- **Shopping Bag**: Add products to the shopping bag, adjust quantities, and see real-time updates.
-- **Order Summary**: View a summary of your cart, including subtotal, shipping costs, and the total amount.
+- **Order Summary**: View a summary of your shopping bag, including subtotal, shipping costs, and the total amount.

 ## Technologies Used